Funding

 There are four pages to choose from to help with your funding.
 Click on the subject below to explore the different ways you can help fund your NGO.

-Below is a brief guide to funding from some of the largest open grant-funding options for UK-based NGOs including DFID, Comic Relief, the Big Lottery Fund and the major trusts and foundations.
-For regularly updated forthcoming funding opportunities, please see the funding opportunities section and sign up to Bond's newsletter.
+Below is a brief guide to funding from some of the largest open-grant funding options for UK-based NGOs, including the FCDO, Comic Relief, the National Lottery Fund and other major trusts and foundations.
+For regularly updated forthcoming funding opportunities, please see the funding opportunities section and sign up to Bond’s newsletter.

-The Department for International Development (DFID) funds civil society organisations through several programmes:
+The FCDO funds civil society organisations through several programmes:

 UK Aid Connect

-Aid Connect invites proposals from consortia of CSOs together with think tanks and public, private and third sector organisations for funding to help find solutions to complex situations across DFID's priority countries.
-Applications are made through a one-stage process – the submission of a proposal by the consortium lead.
+Aid Connect invites funding proposals from consortia of CSOs, together with think tanks and public, private and third-sector organisations, to help find solutions to complex situations across FCDO priority countries.
+Applications are made through a one-stage process, with proposals submitted by the consortium lead.

 Applications for Aid Connect are currently closed.